GunjanDhanuka/System_Software_Lab/Assignment 1 Q2/README-Ass2.txt

 ------------

-The Shell Script is in prg.sh file and the alphabet sequence is stored in the data.txt file.
+The Shell Script is in 200101038_Assign01_Q2.sh file and the alphabet sequence is stored in the data.txt file.

 Steps to run the script:
 1. Open terminal in the folder and type the following commands